ollien/bittorrent-sync-web-client/README.md

 BitTorrent Sync Web Client
 ==========================

+**This was written for an old version of the BitTorrent Sync API, and is not presently maintained.
+You have been warned.**

 A web client for BitTorrent Sync, using cherrypy and Project Polymer.

 This can allow one to switch to BitTorrent Sync from Dropbox, since a major disadvantage to BitTorrentSync is that BitTorrent Sync doesn't have a web client.